How to Change the Volume for Narrator in Windows 11

 Summary

-Turning on the Narrator volume lowering feature in Windows 11 helps you hear the screen reader better because it automatically quiets other app sounds.
-This makes using your PC easier, especially if you rely on Narrator for reading screen content due to vision problems.- Turning on this feature helps you hear Narrator better.
+Activating the Narrator volume lowering feature in Windows 11 improves audibility of the screen reader.
+Other app sounds automatically reduce, allowing better focus on Narrator and simplifying PC use.
+This is particularly beneficial for those who depend on Narrator for computer operation or have vision impairments.- Turning on this feature helps you hear Narrator better.
 Other app sounds get quieter.

 - It makes using your PC easier.
 This is true if you depend on Narrator for reading screen content.